6 Best Short Scale Electric Guitars – Perfect for Small Hands!

 But this isn’t a straight scaled down Les Paul.
 Epiphone has made some slight changes to the traditional Les Paul design.

 The second change, also on the neck, is that it has a Slim Taper D shape.
 It also features a sculpted heel.
+Unlike the bolt on neck, this isn’t a feature I can’t see many having a problem with this.

 Combined with the 3/4 scale neck, this guitar is also perfectly suited for small hands.